yasir2000/todolist-blockchain-demo/README.md

 .
 NodeJS is used to develop, test and deploy the app.

 Used stack:
-1- Ganash : self-hosted image for Blockchain network 2- Ganash-CLI:
+#- Ganash : self-hosted image personal Etherium Blockchain network
+#- Ganash-CLI:
-3- Truffle : framework used to interact with immutable smart contracts inside blockchain 4- Metamask : API used to host accounts and make transactions with Blockchain networks, like Etherium, ..etc
+#- Truffle : framework used to interact with immutable smart contracts inside blockchain
+#- Metamask : API used to host accounts and make transactions with Blockchain networks, like Etherium, ..etc